lgtmco/lgtm-docs/content/branches.md

 menu = "main"
 +++

+> If you are using the self-hosted version with GitHub Enterprise you will need to manually configure the protected branch.

 This service **automatically** configures GitHub protected branches in order to prevent merging pull requests that have not received approval from your maintainers.